duskvirkus/useful/README.md

 # Useful Stuff and Things

 A collection of useful things.
-Mostly note for myself but why not make it open source.
+Mostly notes for myself but why not make it open source.